gluecose/test-vectors/README.md

 * The `tbsHex` key is a Base16 encoded string corresponding to the resulting COSE `Sig_Structure` canonically serialised as per [Section 9 of RFC9052](https://www.rfc-editor.org/authors/rfc9052.html#section-9).
-This is an intermediated value that is normally invisible to the API caller, therefore it is not expected to be used directly by the test driver.
+This is an intermediate value that is normally invisible to the API caller, therefore it is not expected to be used directly by the test driver.
 It serves as an aid for the developer.